 Free things to do in Venice, Italy

 On many occasions I have been asked questions about Venice, Italy.
 Questions range from “Is Venice a good location for a honeymoon?
 “Is Venice expensive?
 “Is Venice sinking?
-Why would people ask me these questions you ask?
-I have no idea, except maybe because I am a traveler.
-So people automatically think I would have visited Venice during my travels.
-Unfortunately I have not.
+Is booking flights to Venice easy?

 St. Mark's Square/Piazza San Marco

 Piazza San Marco is the largest square and one of the most popular tourist attractions in Venice, Italy.

 The square is filled with many beautiful buildings which showcases the architectural magnificence of Venice.
 Many of the main tourist attractions in Venice, including St Mark's Basilica are located around the square.